Sixaola: Road transportation

-Route 36 goes onward to Panamá, where it becomes Panama Route 1001.
+Route 36 goes onward to Panama, where it becomes Panama Route 1001.

 Economy

 Tourism

 Tourists pass through Sixaola and Guabito along a road connecting destinations in Limón Province, Costa Rica and Bocas del Toro Province, Panama.
 The road is an old elevated railroad grade.
 A former railroad bridge crosses the Rio Sixaola at the border.
 Costa Rican customs is located at the west end of the bridge just down some stairs from the elevated railroad grade.
 When crossing the border in either direction, tourists must clear both Costa Rican and Panamanian customs.
 Entry and exit visas are required.
 Panamanian customs is located alongside the elevated railroad grade right at the east end of the bridge.

 The border towns have no accommodations, restaurants, or services.
 In Costa Rica, Puerto Viejo offers the closest accommodations, restaurants, and services to the border.
 In Panama, Changuinola offers accommodations, restaurants, and services about 10 km from the border.
 Buses and taxis wait on both sides of the border.